Elaeis guineensis: Breeding

 Before the Second World War, selection work had started in the Deli dura population in Malaya.
 Pollen was imported from Africa, and DxT and DxP crosses were made.
 Segregation of fruit forms in crosses made in the 1950s was often incorrect.
 In the absence of a good marker gene, there was no way of knowing whether control of pollination was adequate.

 After the work of Beirnaert and Vanderweyen (1941), it became feasible to monitor the efficacy of controlled pollination.
 From 1963 until the introduction of the palm-pollinating weevil Elaeidobius kamerunicus in 1982, contamination in Malaysia's commercial plantings was generally low.
 Thrips, the main pollinating agent at that time, apparently rarely gained access to bagged female inflorescences.
 However, E. kamerunicus is much more persistent, and after it was introduced, Deli dura contamination became a significant problem.
 This problem apparently persisted for much of the 1980s, but in a 1991 comparison of seed sources, contamination had been reduced to below 2%, indicating control had been restored.

 A 1992 study at a trial plot in Banting, Selangor, revealed the "yield of Deli dura oil palms after four generations of selection was 60% greater than that of the unselected base population.
 Crossing the dura and pisifera to give the thin-shelled tenera fruit type improved partitioning of dry matter within the fruit, giving a 30% increase in oil yield at the expense of shell, without changing total dry matter production."

+Cros et al., 2014 find genomic selection is very effective in this crop.